-We first define the concept of {\emph{a colored polyhedron and its covering}}.
+We now define the concept of {\emph{a colored polyhedra and their covering}}.

-\begin{definition} For a group $G$, an \emph{(abstract) $G$-colored (directed) $n$-polyhedron} is an $n$-dimensional polyhedron which satisfies below: \begin{enumerate}[label=(\roman*)] \item Each edge is directed. \item A group element is assigned to each edge. \item Any path along edges represents a group element.
-First think of the identity element $e \in G$.
-We do right multiplication in order of the path.
-If the direction of the edge corresponds to the path, we do right multiplication of the group element assigned to the edge.
-Otherwise we do right multiplication of the inverse. \item Any loop along edges represents a group relation.
-(That is, any two paths joining two vertices represent the same group element.) \end{enumerate} \end{definition}
+\begin{definition} Let $G$ be a group.
+An \emph{(abstract) $G$-colored (directed) $n$-polyhedron} is an $n$-dimensional polyhedron satisfying the following properties: \begin{enumerate}[label=(\roman*)] \item Each edge is directed. \item A group element is assigned to each edge. \item Any path along edges represents a group element.
+To obtain the group element corresponding to a path, start with the identity element $e\in G$ and right-multiply the group element assigned to each edge in the order of the path.
+If the direction of the edge corresponds to the direction of the path, multiply by the assigned group element; otherwise, multiply by the inverse. \item Any loop along edges represents a group relation.
+In other words, any two paths connecting two vertices represent the same group element. \end{enumerate} \end{definition}

-\begin{remark} By definition, each $(n-1)$-face of a $G$-colored $n$-polyhedron is a $G$-colored $(n-1)$-polyhedron.
-Furthermore, for an abelian group $G$, the $n$-polyhedron $P$ which is obtained by identifying two $G$-colored $n$-polyhedra $P_1$ and $P_2$ along the same $(n-1)$-face is again a $G$-colored $n$-polyhedron. \end{remark}
+\begin{remark} By definition, each $(n-1)$-face of a $G$-colored $n$-polyhedron is also a $G$-colored $(n-1)$-polyhedron.
+Furthermore, we can obtain a new $n$-polyhedron $P$ by identifying two $G$-colored $n$-polyhedra $P_1$ and $P_2$ along the same $(n-1)$-face, and this new polyhedron $P$ is again a $G$-colored $n$-polyhedron. \end{remark}

-For example, here is a $G$-colored $2$-polyhedron, where $G$ is a finite abelian group and $a, b, c, d \in G$.
-In order to check whether this polyhedron satisfies~\ref{loop}, it is enough to check a loop starting from any vertex represents a group relation because $G$ is abelian.
-The clockwise loop starting from $A$ represents $abcc^{-1}a^{-1}d^{-1}b^{-1}d$ which is a group relation so the polyhedron is $G$-colored.
-Notice that if $G$ is not abelian, then this is not a $G$-coloring.
+As an example, consider the above $G$-colored $2$-polyhedron, where $G$ is a finite abelian group and $a, b, c, d \in G$.
+To check if this polyhedron satisfies~\ref{loop}, it is enough to verify if a loop starting from any vertex represents a group relation because $G$ is abelian.
+The clockwise loop starting from $A$ represents $abcc^{-1}a^{-1}d^{-1}b^{-1}d$, which is a group relation, indicating that the polyhedron is $G$-colored.